dmtbrk/market/README.md

 }
 ```

 `DELETE /products/{id}` removes the product by the specified id.
-Authorization required.
+Authorization is required.

 Response example:
 ```